-The Nine Principles
+The Six Principles

 - 2.1 Although this Policy provides advice and guidance to Councillors on how to handle conflicts of interest, it cannot cover every conceivable situation that may arise.
-Belfast City Council has identified nine general principles which underlie and underpin its procedures to handle conflicts of interest appropriately. - 2.2 In following these principles, Belfast City Council and its Councillors are demonstrating their commitment to openness, transparency and propriety in the conduct of Council business and adherence to the Nolan Principles as reflected in the Northern Ireland Code of Local Government Conduct. - 2.3 The nine principles are as follows: - 1.
+Belfast City Council has identified six general principles which underlie and underpin its procedures to handle conflicts of interest appropriately. - 2.2 In following these principles, Belfast City Council and its Councillors are demonstrating their commitment to openness, transparency and propriety in the conduct of Council business and adherence to the Nolan Principles as reflected in the Northern Ireland Code of Local Government Conduct. - 2.3 The six principles are as follows: - 1.
 It is the personal responsibility of each Councillor to ensure that he or she complies with this Conflicts of Interest Policy (Section 4.11) - 2.
 Councillors should only play a role in the decision making process if they can demonstrate objectivity (Section 4.1) - 3.
 In considering whether an interest is material, a Councillor must consider not only whether he or she will be influenced but also whether a member of the public, acting reasonably, might think that he or she might be influenced (the public perception test) (Section 4.2) - 4.
 Where a material interest exists, either direct or indirect, objectivity will always be assumed to be impaired.
 This will be the case irrespective of the category of the organisation that the Councillor has the interest in (e.g. private sector, public sector, voluntary sector or community organisation) (Section 4.3) - 5.
-Where a Councillor is deemed to have a material interest (direct or indirect) in an applicant organisation, he or she should declare this interest and take no part in the decision making process (Section 4.4) - 6.
+Where a Councillor is deemed to have a material interest (direct or indirect) in any organisation dealing with the Council, he or she should declare this interest and take no part in the decision making process (Section 4.4) - 6.
 If in doubt, even after discussing the matter with colleagues or the Assistant Chief Executive, a Councillor should err on the side of caution.
-A Councillor cannot be accused of behaving improperly by declaring an interest which does not exist.
-However, Councillors do run the risk of serious criticism and possible sanction if they do not declare an interest and act appropriately in respect of an interest that does exist (Section 4.12)